ellakoa/postcard-poem/content/posts/watch-the-dog.md

 author: Caroline Whitehouse
 date: 2022-07-24T07:00:35.956Z
 ---
 Summer often arrives with a flourish and can be temperamental in its duration but the longer brighter, warmer days are always welcome.
-We enjoy a s day in the garden with our faithful friend 'Watch' the dog.
+We enjoy a summer day in the garden with our faithful friend 'Watch' the dog.